Arakan: Burmese independence

-Arakan is a coastal geographic region in Lower Burma.
-It comprises a long narrow strip of land along the eastern seaboard of the Bay of Bengal and stretches from the Naf River estuary on the border of the Chittagong Hills area (in Bangladesh) in the north to the Gwa River in the south.
-The Arakan region is about 400 miles (640 km) long from north to south and is about 90 miles (145 km) wide at its broadest.
-The Arakan Mountains (also called Arakan Yoma), a range that forms the eastern boundary of the region, isolates Arakan from the rest of Burma.
-The coast has several sizable offshore islands, including Cheduba and Ramree.
-The region's principal rivers are the Nāf estuary and the Mayu, Kaladan, and Lemro rivers.
-One-tenth of Arakan's generally hilly land is cultivated.
-Rice is the dominant crop in the delta areas, where most of the population is concentrated.
-Other crops include fruits, chilies, dha and tobacco.

-The main towns are coastal and include Sittwe (Akyab), Sandoway, Kyaukpyu and Taungup.

 Demographics

 The people of Arakan have historically been called the Arakanese.
-The population consists of Tibeto-Burmans and Indo-Aryans.
-Tibeto-Burman Arakanese mostly speak the Arakanese language, also known as Rakhine and closely related to Burmese.
-Most Indo-Aryan Arakanese speak the Rohingya language.
-Other languages spoken by smaller communities in Rakhine state include the Tibeto-Burman Chak, Asho Chin, Ekai, Kumi, Laitu, Mru, Songlai, Sumtu and Uppu, as well as the Indo-Aryan Chakma.
+The population predominantly consists of Tibeto-Burmans Rakhine Buddhists and significant population of Indo-Aryans Rohingya Muslims.
+Tibeto-Burman Arakanese speak the Arakanese language, also known as Rakhine which is closely related to Burmese.
+The Indo-Aryan Arakanese (Rohingya) speaks the Rohingya language which is closely related to Chittagonian language.
+Other languages spoken by smaller communities in Rakhine state include the Tibeto-Burman people of Chak, Asho Chin, Ekai, Kumi, Laitu, Mru, Songlai, Sumtu, Uppu and Chakma.

 The government of Myanmar recognizes Tibeto-Burman Arakanese as the Rakhine people.
 It also recognizes sections of the Muslim community, including the Kamein.
 But Myanmar does not recognize the Rohingya.

 Arakan Division had the largest percentage of Indians in British Burma.